STAY AT BOUTIQUE HOTEL DE WITTE DAME?

 After years of decay, in 2015, this building was given a new future when Han van Blokland (B&B Villa Oldenhoff) and Arthur van Gils bought it and – with tons of inspiration and energy – transformed the former station into a gorgeous boutique hotel.
 Each room is lovingly decorated, each piece of furniture, each lamp, every detail has been carefully chosen.
 No less than 160,000 shelves were used in the creation of the beautiful wooden flooring which is laid throughout.
 The tastefully decorated restaurant on the ground floor has an inviting, luxurious atmosphere and is served by an excellent kitchen.
 The restaurant is not only open to hotel guests or people attending meetings, everyone is welcome to drop in for a delicious breakfast or tasty lunch, or a coffee, tea or drink.
 In fine weather you can sit on the terrace and enjoy the sun and the lovely views.
 This beautiful building in a wonderful rural area and yet next to the heart of the village of Abcoude, is only a ten-minute walk from the new Abcoude railway station.

 Things to do at De Witte Dame

-In addition to the 10 beautiful rooms, there is also a large meeting room for groups of up to 20 people and a tastefully decorated restaurant, which is open from Tu/Su from 10.00 to 19.00 hours.
+In addition to the 10 beautiful rooms, there is also a large meeting room for groups of up to 20 people and a tastefully decorated restaurant, which is open from Tuesday to Sunday from 8.00 to 20.00 hours.
 Bikes can be rented to explore the lovely surroundings of Abcoude and Amsterdam.
 If you prefer exploring by boat, you can rent these from us as well.
 In no time at all, you will be sailing through the canals of Amsterdam.